hodyroff/scs-training/monitoring.md

 	- Loki - log aggregation system designed to work seamlessly with Prometheus and Grafana.Unlike traditional log systems, Loki indexes only metadata (like labels) instead of the full log content, making it efficient and cost-effective for storing and querying logs.
 - **Visualization layer** - for visualisation frontend
 	- Grafana - open-source analytics and visualization platform that lets users query, visualize, and alert on data from various sources like Prometheus, Loki, InfluxDB, Elasticsearch, and more.
 It provides interactive dashboards and customizable panels for monitoring metrics and logs in real time.
 	- dNation K8S Monitoring - series of intuitive, drill-down Grafana dashboards and Prometheus alerts written in Jsonnet.
+The layered structure  L0 (all clusters and hosts), L1 (cluster/host overview), L2 and in some cases even L3 for detailed information.
+This design allows  to quickly detect and investigate a problem in users infrastructure.

 ### 3.2.
 Monitoring Endpoints
 SCS monitoring platform can observe various endpoints, such as tcp/http/https through Blackbox exporter, VMs and baremetal nodes through Node exporter, another k8s clusters - see [Multicluster Monitoring](#3-3-multicluster-monitoring) and [IaaS](#3-4-iaas-monitoring)(Openstack)